Save on pet insurance for your pet

 You don't have to choose between your pet and your wallet when it comes to expensive vet visits.
 Prepare ahead of time for unexpected vet bills by finding the pawfect pet insurance.

 Dogs usually seem to be verging on the invincible.
 They dive in ponds, run across roads, eat animal feces, dart through barbed wire fences and, for the most part, come out unscathed.
 But can your dog actually catch some of the same illnesses as you?
 Take cellulitis, for example, it’s a bacterial skin infection that must be treated quickly or it can become serious.
-You must proceed with caution, acting swiftly and safely to prevent it developing into potentially fatal, sepsis.
-But can your dog suffer from cellulitis too?
+You must proceed with caution, acting swiftly and safely to prevent it from developing into potentially fatal sepsis.
+But can your dog suffer from cellulitis, too?